 - Then tilt your head down towards any shoulder, with the ears leading.

-- Now try to stretch your neck muscles, and hold it for 5 seconds.
+- Now try to stretch your neck muscles, and hold them for 5 seconds.

 - Come back to your previous position and do this again on the opposite shoulder.